 Price: Free / $4.99 per month

 ESPN is a giant name in sports and one of the better basketball apps.
 The main attraction here is news, scores, stats, and updates.
 You can find them for college basketball, the NBA, the Olympics, the WNBA, and various other organizations.
 Additionally, ESPN has one of the better fantasy basketball platforms.
 Those with TV subscriptions can use WatchESPN (with their cable provider login) to watch live sporting events on their game systems, tablets, and mobile devices.
-Finally, ESPN is launching a standalone streaming service for sports sooner or later.
-There is a lot here and it should be more than enough for basically every basketball fan.
-ESPN also has a streaming service in ESPN+.
-However, it does not appear to cover basketball games.
+Finally, ESPN+ is a standalone streaming service with a bunch of sports, including some basketball.
+Between the news, the ties into your existing cable subscription, and the standalone streaming app, it’s hard to not put ESPN on a list like this.

 There are a ton of basketball and NBA blogs. many of them have their own apps as well.
 However, when push comes to shove, we recommend Feedly to people.
 You can follow multiple basketball blogs at once (and whatever else you like).
 It’s a clean all-in-one experience and you can follow Yahoo Sports, ESPN, theScore, and smaller blogs as well.
 That way you don’t need all those additional apps all at once.
 Feedly is free with no ads or in-app purchases.
 It’s also usable cross-platform.
 It’s a little old school, but it still works well.
 There is an optional subscription but you absolutely don’t need it to use Feedly to check NBA blogs.

 Price: Free / $28.99 per month / $199.99-$249.99 per year